flame-engine/flame/doc/development/style_guide.md

 this code in order to understand how a particular feature works or debug something that is breaking, and for the benefit of the current and future maintainers.

-This guide extends upon the official style guides of Dart and Flutter.
-Those guides should be considered an essential part of this style guide.
-However, whenever some rules contradict others, the following order of preferences apply:
-- **Flame Style Guide** (this document)
-- **[Flutter Style Guide]**
-- **[Effective Dart]**
+This guide extends upon the official [Dart's style guide][effective dart].
+Please make sure to read that document first, as it is sure to improve your skill in Dart programming.

 ## Code Formatting